 Surrendering an Animal

-- You MUST be a resident of Harford County.
+- Be a current resident of Harford County.
 We are not able to accept surrendered animals from residents of other counties.

-- Please call 410-836-1090, x109 or x105 to make an appointment.
+- Call 410-836-1090 x105 to make an appointment.
 When we know when to expect you, we can dedicate our time to helping you and your pet, making the whole process as smooth as possible for all of us.
 Appointments are scheduled Monday through Friday, between 11 a.m. and 4 p.m.

-- Kindly provide as much information as possible about the animal including veterinary records.
+- Provide as much information as possible about the animal, including veterinary records.
 All information will help us to evaluate and care for your pet.
 You will be asked to complete a multi-page personality profile.

-Your decision to give up a pet is final and irrevocable.
-By surrendering an animal, you forfeit all rights, title and interest in the animal to The Humane Society of Harford County, and the animal becomes our property.
+By surrendering your animal, you forfeit all rights, title and interest in the animal to The Humane Society of Harford County, and the animal becomes our property.
 At the time of surrender, you will be required to sign a transfer of ownership document that is legally binding.
 We cannot guarantee a home for every animal nor can we guarantee to keep any animal at the shelter for any specific period of time.
 If the animal is deemed to be adoptable we will do everything we can to find a loving new home for him/her, however, euthanasia may be the final outcome for the animal if deemed appropriate or if space is not available.
 We tell you this not to upset you, but to be completely transparent and honest with you out of respect for you and your pet.

 - Dog or cat up-to-date on shots and sterilized: $45